LukeWellsey/CSharp/README.md

 This program was developed using the installed version of dotnet on my Windows PC (8.0.303), and VSCode with the C# Dev Kit extensions installed, using the C# programming language.

-I used the System library to provide console output.
+I used the System library to provide console output, with a JSON file storing the text for the game.

 # Useful Websites